se-sic/coronet/README.md

   </tr>
   <tr>
     <td><strong>network directed</strong></td>
-    <td><em>A ←(2)– A<br>A ←(3)– B</em></td>
+    <td><em>A ←(2)– A<br>A ←(3)– B<br>A ←(3)– B</em></td>
     <td>A –(1)→ B<br>A –(2)→ B<br>A ←(3)– B</td>
   </tr>
   <tr>
     <td><strong>network undirected</strong></td>
-    <td>A –(2)– A<br>A –(3)– B</td>
+    <td>A –(2)– A<br>A –(3)– B<br>A –(3)– B</td>
     <td><em>A –(1)– B<br>A –(2)– B<br>A –(3)– B</em></td>
   </tr>
 </table>

-When constructing author networks with respecting the temporal order, there is one edge for each answer in a mail thread to the senders of every previous e-mail in this mail thread.
-Note that this can lead to loop edges (i.e., edges from one author to herself/himself).
+When constructing author networks with respecting the temporal order, there is one edge for each answer in a mail thread from the answer's author to the senders of every previous e-mail in this mail thread.
+Note that this can lead to duplicated edges if an author has sent several previous e-mails to the mail thread (see the duplicated edges `A –(3)– B` in the above example).
+This also leads to loop edges if an author of an answer has already sent an e-mail to this thread before (see the edge `A –(2)– A`).

-If the temporal order is not respected, we first extract all pairs of authors which participate in the mail thread.
-Then, for each of these pairs of authors, we add one edge for each e-mail one of the authors in this pair has sent to the mail thread (regardless of in which order the e-mails were sent).
+If the temporal order is not respected, for each e-mail in a mail thread, there is an edge from the sender of the e-mail to every other author participating in this mail thread (regardless of in which order the e-mails were sent).
 In this case, no loop edges are contained in the network.
+However, it is possible that there are several edges (having different timestamps) between two authors (see the edges `A –(1)– B` and `A –(2)– B` in the example above).
 If directedness is configured, the edges are directed from the sender of an e-mail to the other authors.

-Analogously, this applies also for all other relations among authors.
+Analogously, these edge-construction algorithms apply also for all other relations among authors (see the Section [Relations](#relations)).

 #### Vertex and edge attributes